mikepan/GameEngineBook/text/06-Physics.md

 If you run into any physical instability, you might be tempted to immediately raise the substep value.
 Avoid this impulse: do not rely entirely on substeps to hide a badly designed physics setup; the physics engine is designed to run with a substep of 1 or 2.
 Use other ways to stabilize the physics as described later in the chapter.
 Only raise the substep value when all else fails.

-\*\*\* Begin Note

-Bottom Line
+>**Bottom Line**
+>

-Generally speaking, a value of 1 is sufficient for slow-moving games; 2 is optimum for fast-moving arcade games and action games with lots of physics interactions; driving games might require a 3 or a 4 (well, depending on how fast the car can go); do not use 5 unless your game contains supersonic objects.
+>Generally speaking, a value of 1 is sufficient for slow-moving games; 2 is optimum for fast-moving arcade games and action games with lots of physics interactions; driving games might require a 3 or a 4 (well, depending on how fast the car can go); do not use 5 unless your game contains supersonic objects.

-\*\*\* End Note

 ## On the Issue of Time <a id="On the Issue of Time"></a>